wwsmiff/bytecode_interpreter/Readme.md

 - It has 8 floating-point registers (32-bit) named `FPR1..FPR8`.

 ### Structure of the assembly code
 `OPERATION DEST, SOURCE`.
 The accepted data are integer literals and floating-point literals and other registers.
-Accessing the data stored in a register: `OPERATION REGISTER, $REGISTER`.
+For accessing the data stored in a register: `OPERATION REGISTER, $REGISTER`.

 ### CPU Flags
 As mentioned above, the 8 rightmost bits are used for CPU Flags.

 **FROM RIGHT TO LEFT**:
-1. REGISTER_FLAG - Tells the CPU if the data is a literal or if should retrieve data from a register.
+1. REGISTER_FLAG - Tells the CPU if the data is a literal or if it should retrieve data from a register.
 2. FLOAT_FLAG - Tells the CPU if the current instruction consists of floating-point data and operations.